 How tracking in the shipping industry has evolved

 The United States first began to regulate the trucking industry in 1935 with the creation of the Interstate Commerce Commission.
 More than a decade later in 1948, Congress approved a bill that would permit carriers to take control of their prices and gain exemption from any anti-trust legislation.
 Because of this, the next 30 years there was no major growth in the number of carriers as the ICC would routinely reject new applications.

 But by the 1970s, the industry started to slowly evolve under the Nixon, Ford, and Carter administrations as they enacted a series of acts to reduce the number of price-fixing and collective vendor pricing.
 We finally saw an influx of new carriers entering the market with the Motor Carrier Act of 1980, which essentially deregulated the trucking industry, allowing for intense price competition and lower profit margins.

 The trucking industry evolved rapidly after this deregulation, as the number of carriers doubled between 1980 and 1990, with more than 40,000 new carriers in the U.S.

 Though LTL shipping contributions of $26.5 billion seems minuscule when compared to the $700.4 billion industry of trucking as a whole, it is still seen as an extremely vital component in shipper’s supply chains.

 The thousands of regional terminals and pick-up and delivery centers LTL shipments have to encounter are often seen as a significant barrier in its ability to flourish in the deregulated trucking industry.
-Though the number of carriers continue to increase, there hasn’t been a significant new entrant into the LTL sector since UPS and FedEx in the early 1990s.
+Though the number of carriers continues to increase, there hasn’t been a significant new entrant into the LTL sector since UPS and FedEx in the early 1990s.

 The transportation and supply chain industry has seen constant evolution in their processes as more and more new technology emerges.
 All throughout the year, transportation and logistic companies employ workers who selflessly drive year-round, providing the country with an estimated 70% of domestic freight service.